tradergu/tradergu.github.io/_tabs/25 year trading experiment.md

 - 🔴 Losses
 - 🧠 Lessons-learned

-Whether you're a part-time trader, long-term investor, or just curious about market performance—this project is designed to inform, inspire, and start conversations around consistency, risk, and trading growth.
+Whether you're a part-time trader, long-term investor, or just curious about market performance - this project is designed to inform, inspire, and start conversations around consistency, risk, and trading growth.

 ---